alemontn/froyo/README.md

 ## Compilation

-Froyo's compilation is more of a conversion than compiling since Froyo's symbols are just turned into bash's
+Froyo's "compiling" is more of a conversion than compilation since all is done is Froyo's symbols are converted into bash's, keywords expanded & modules added

 To compile Froyo source do: